-- This reaction is reversible: PRS absorbing RS gives again the inactive form (PR).
-The PRS/PR ratio in the plant exerts control over many plant responses to light (morphogenesis, flowering etc.) by controlling signalling pathways leading to modulation of gene activity.
+- This reaction is reversible: PFR absorbing RS gives again the inactive form (PR).
+The PFR/PR ratio in the plant exerts control over many plant responses to light (morphogenesis, flowering etc.) by controlling signalling pathways leading to modulation of gene activity.

-- But the switch from PRS (active form) to PR (inactive form) also occurs independently of light.
+- But the switch from PFR (active form) to PR (inactive form) also occurs independently of light.
 This reaction is strongly influenced by temperature.
-It can therefore modulate the PRS/PR ratio, and consequently the activity of phytochromes, independently of the characteristics of the light environment.
+It can therefore modulate the PFR/PR ratio, and consequently the activity of phytochromes, independently of the characteristics of the light environment.

 - It constitutes a thermometer able to appreciate a difference of 1°C, at least.

 PFR, transferred into the cell nucleus, modulates cellular responses caused by low or high temperatures.
 This regulation occurs at the level of transcription factors that control, among other things, several aspects of morphogenesis .

 2. Membrane fluidity: its relationship with related proteins

 Biological membranes, lipid bilayers, are composed of a mixture of unsaturated fatty acids (with one or more double bonds), which are fluid, and saturated fatty acids (do not have double bonds), which are comparatively more rigid.

 Their fluidity increases with temperature, affecting not only their permeability but also the activity of the proteins included in them or interacting with them.